stefanuebe/vaadin-fullcalendar/README.md

 * Event handling for
     * clicking an empty time spot in the calendar,
+    * selecting a block of empty time spots in the calendar,
     * clicking an entry,
     * moving an entry via drag and drop (event is fired on drop + changed time),
     * resizing an entry (event is fired after resize + changed time),
+    * view rendered (i. e. to update a label of the shown interval)

 * Model supports setting
     * title,